MvKorveen/Udacity-disaster-response-project/README.md

     ```

 ### Web app
-- The app has two main functions.
+The app has two main functions.

 1. **Text categorization** - For categorizing a text message, enter the message in the `Enter to classify` field and push the `Classify Message` button.
 The selected text classifiers will appear below the under the Result text.

     - E.g. if you text "we are starving and are also lacking both drinking water and medicine" the categories "Related", "Aid Related" and "Water" will appear.

 2. **Training data distribution** - If you follow the link that says `Training data distribution` this will take you to a set of graphs showing the distribution.

+    - **Overall distribution**

-- The first graph shows the overall distribution of the type of texts used by the model, direct messages, news and social media inputs.
+        The first graph shows the overall distribution of the type of texts used by the model, direct messages, news and social media inputs.

+    - **Direct message distribution**

-- The second two graphs shows the distribtion of the direct messages, since these are the ones to be classified in the end.
+        The second two graphs shows the distribtion of the direct messages, since these are the ones to be classified in the end.
         - The first of these shows the distribution of languages used.
 This could be used further for classification modeling in the future.
         - The second distribution shows how large a share of all messages that has had a positive observation in any of the categories.

 ## Further development
 The results are still highly unbalanced and need further improvements too handle the many categories that are under represented.